bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_rational_recap.md

 ## Difference equation

-The operations of the system can be represented mathematically by the weighted sum of the current input and delayed versions of the input and delayed outputs.
+The operations of the system can be represented mathematically by the weighted sum of the current input and delayed versions of the input and  outputs.
 This mathematical description is called the difference equation.
 The output $y[n]$ at sample index $n$ can be calculated as
 \begin{equation}\label{eq:DE}
     y[n] = \underbrace{\sum_{k=0}^{M-1} b_k x[n-k]}_\text{moving-average}  + \underbrace{\sum_{k=1}^{N-1} a_k y[n-k]}_\text{auto-regressive},
 \end{equation}
-where two distinct terms can be distinguished between.
-First is the moving-average part, which represents the upper branch of Fig. 1, and secondly follows the auto-regressive part, which represents the lower branch of Fig. 1.
-The weights are represented by the coefficients $a_k$ and $b_k$.
+where two distinct terms can be distinguished.
+First is the moving-average part, which represents the upper branch of Fig. 1, and then follows the auto-regressive part, which represents the lower branch of Fig. 1.
+The weights are represented by the coefficients $a_k$ and $b_k$, respectively.

-<br></br>

 ## Impulse response